RandyBrown12/Independent_Study/W5-6Notes/W5-6Notes.md

 ## Notes regarding ConfigMaps and Secrets

-* These can be set to immuatable.
+* These can be set to immutable.
-* Both are limited to 1MiB in etcd.
+* Both are limited to 1 MiB in etcd.

 ## ConfigMaps